V-3 cannon: Development

 In 1918, the French Army made plans for a very long range multi-chamber gun in response to the German Paris Gun.
 The Paris Gun was built by Friedrich Krupp AG and could bombard Paris from German lines over a distance of 125 km.
 The French initiative did not reach the prototype stage.
 It was discontinued and the plans archived when the retreat of the German armies and the armistice put an end to the bombardment.

 France collapsed in June 1940 at the beginning of World War II, and German troops acquired the plans of this long-range gun.
 In 1942, this patent attracted the attention of August Coenders, developer of the Röchling shell and chief engineer of the plants "Röchling Stahlwerk AG" in Wetzlar, Germany.
 Coenders thought that the gradual acceleration of the shell by a series of small charges spread over the length of the barrel might be the solution to the problem of designing very long range guns.
 The very strong explosive charge needed to project shells at a high speed was causing rapid degradation of the gun tubes of conventional guns.

 Coenders proposed the use of electrically activated charges to eliminate the problem of the premature ignition of the subsidiary charges as experienced by the Lyman-Haskell gun.
 Coenders built a prototype of a 20 mm multi-chamber gun using machinery readily available at the Wetzlar plant to produce tubes of this calibre for the Flak 38 anti-aircraft guns of 20 mm.
 The first tests were encouraging, but to get the support of the Ministry of arms, Hermann Röchling had to present to Albert Speer Coenders' project of a cannon capable of firing on London from the coast of the Pas-de-Calais.
-The project intended to use two batteries to crush London under a barrage of hundreds (per hour) of 140 kg shells with an explosive charge of 25 kg.
+The project intended to use two batteries to crush London under a barrage of hundreds of 140 kg shells per hour with an explosive charge of 25 kg.